I Don't Wanna (album): Music

-The opening cut on I Don't Wanna is the delta blues-tinged "Uncle Sam Do", a highly sarcastic diatribe against the Vietnam War, and establishes the characteristically caustic mood that extends throughout the whole set.
-The second track, "Goodbye Wall St." takes dead-center aim at capitalism.
+The opening cut on I Don't Wanna is "Uncle Sam Do" an anti-war song against US involvement in the Vietnam War.
+The second track, "Goodbye Wall St.", takes dead-center aim at capitalism.
 The lyrics to "Go Down" depict a picket line in which the target of anger is not only directed at the war and social inequality, but seemingly provides blank slate for whatever particular grievance that comes to mind.
 "Jumping", though not topical, is the most experimental cut stylistically, featuring a heavily reverbed high-pitched saxophone accompanied manic guitar strumming.
-The penultimate cut is the album's theme song, "I Don't Wanna", another anti-war protest.
-The album concludes with "Dreams Away", which manages to stretch delta blues motifs into a musically experimental context.
+The penultimate cut is the album's title-track, "I Don't Wanna", which is a different version of "Uncle Sam Do".
+The album concludes with the improvisation "Dreams Away".

 Reception

 In Records Ruin the Landscape: John Cage, the Sixties, and Sound Recording, David Grubbs describes the Henry Flynt & the Insurrections sound as "garage-punk protest".

-Their posthumously released I Don't Wanna was listed as Julian Cope's Album of the Month, not long after its release.
+I Don't Wanna was listed as Julian Cope's Album of the Month, not long after its release.
 Cope comments: "This album reveals such an astonishing quicksilver energy of interplay between the guitar and drums that it all sounds contemporary even today".
-Eugene Chadbourne wrote a generally positive review for AllMusic, pointing out some weaker cuts, but he states that "on the whole the nine tracks here add up to a vision of rock music that most listeners will be perfectly happy to have in their heads for a while..."
+Eugene Chadbourne wrote a generally positive review for AllMusic, pointing out some weaker cuts, but he states that "on the whole the nine tracks here add up to a vision of rock music that most listeners will be perfectly happy to have in their heads for a while".

+Andy Beta of Pitchfork stated, "Whether you hear his strumming patterns as inept or outsider, goony or genius, Henry Flynt sucks in all aspects of time for his sound.
+He gets that chilling thwack of Dock Boggs' bailing-wire blues from the 20s, the Fugs-frenzy and Godz-idiocy of the Lower East Side in the mid-60s, and anticipates Bob Log III's 90s catgut caterwauling.
+The sneer and stumble that constitute protest songs like 'Uncle Sam Do' and 'Goodby Wall St.' tremble outside of time.
+De Maria, far from the cleanliness of the gallery scene, pounds and splats in the muck, his ideas of dumped garbage can as snare drum still heard in the trashy thud of Gibson Brothers, Pussy Galore, and the In the Red label's entire catalog".